MODEL YEAR 1952

 At the rear was an innovative combination transaxle with the gearbox, clutch, differential, and inboard-mounted drum brakes.
 The front suspension was a sliding pillar design, with rear semi-trailing arms replaced by a de Dion tube in the Fourth series.
 The Aurelia was also first car to be fitted with radial tires as standard equipment.
 Initially 165SR400 Michelin X and later on the sports models fitted with 165HR400 Pirelli Cinturato.

 The second series Aurelia coupé pushed power up to 80 hp (60 kW) from the 1991 cc V6 with a higher compression ratio and repositioned valves.
 Other changes included better brakes and minor styling tweaks, such as chromed bumpers instead of the aluminium ones used in the earlier car.
 A new dashboard featured two larger instrument gauges.
 The suspension was unchanged from the first series.

 We are very pleased to offer for sale this early Series II Aurelia B20 GT.
 The car was restored a few years ago and is in perfect running condition.
 It is a matching numbers car.

-The car is offered with valid Italian plates and registration.
+The car is offered with valid Portuguese plates and registration.

 Can be viewed by appointment in Cascais - Portugal